Wittummm/Featherweight/README.md

 # Featherweight
-A Iris minecraft shader focusing on lightweight features.
+An Iris minecraft shader focusing on lightweight features.